TIGERLAND

 In 1997 'Batman and Robin' was released to almost universal negative reviews, and is now often cited as one of the worst films ever made.

-Tigerland was the name of an actual U.S. Army training camp during the mid-1960s to early 1970s, the last stop for infantrymen on their way to Vietnam.
+It's set in Tigerland, which was an actual U.S. Army training camp during the mid-1960s to early 1970s, the last stop for infantrymen on their way to Vietnam.
+Here we follow the experiences of a group of trainees, notably Bozz (played by Colin Farrell) and Paxton, an aspiring writer, who narrates the film.

 Later on, rather confusingly, Bozz is promoted to the role of 'platoon guide' although he still has plans to escape to Mexico before the unit is shipped out.